 Let me tell you the parable of the sick patient.
 There was a man in his late 50's who suffered from high blood pressure, IBS (Irritable Bowel Syndrome) and sleep apnea.
 He saw three doctors, one for each issue.
 One doctor prescribed medication to lower his blood pressure.
 The second doctor performed a colonoscopy and after removing some benign polyps told the patient he needed more fiber in his diet and recommended adding "benefiber" supplement to his diet.
 The third doctor treated the man's sleep apnea with a CPAP machine (CPAP helps to keep the airway open during sleep).
 The man had been receiving these treatments for over a decade and he routinely spent about $10,000 annually in out-of-pocket medical expenses.
 The high blood pressure remained under control but gradually crept higher.
 Every few years he would get another colonoscopy, polyps would get removed and the prescription for more fiber was recommended.
 The sleep specialist tweaked the man's CPAP therapy settings but he never felt fully rested and was eventually diagnosed with narcolepsy (excessive daytime sleepiness).
 Each doctor treated the various symptoms until one day the sleep doctor suggested to his patient that he look into "functional medicine".
 This doctor had been studying functional medicine for some time and believed that there were other factors affecting the man's health, which could be solved through proper nutrition and other daily habits.
 The man's research began with a book titled, "The Autoimmune Solution" by Dr. Amy Myers.
 Dr. Myers points out that the body will attack itself (autoimmune disorders) when it isn't supplemented with proper nutrition.
 If given the proper nutrition, it can restore itself, it was designed to do so.
 After implementing the strict dietary changes recommended in the book, the man lost 40 lbs in two months, no longer needed blood pressure medication, his IBS improved significantly and his sleep improved.
 He previously ate the standard American diet consisting of a regular intake of fast foods and other "not so organic" food.
 Even though he had exercised regularly for years, he couldn't lose the extra 40 lbs until he made the dietary changes recommended by Dr. Amy Myers.

 Let us compare the parable to our current government and the situation we find ourselves in today.
 Our government is bloated with many prescriptions to solve the many social, political and economic problems we face.
 Each new issue is solved with a new prescription, adding to our out-of-pocket expenses (taxes get higher and the national debt grows bigger).
 Old issues, because they don't get fixed, are prescribed with changes, much like the CPAP therapy was continually tweaked, with more regulations, more regulatory agencies, higher taxes, and growing national debt.
 Our politicians, like the doctors, often only specialize or focus on one part of our social or economic health, without understanding the big picture.
 One doctor broadened her knowledge to get the bigger picture and offered a practical solution.
 Unfortunately, few of her patients listen and even fewer are willing to change.
-Like this doctor, one in three politicians (if not smaller) understands the big picture, few constituents will listen (they want more prescriptions/government programs), and even fewer are willing to make the necessary changes (less government, not more), so our politicians keep offering more prescriptions (such as healthcare for all--no pun intended) or simply tweak the medications we are currently taking, such as the 50+ changes in the 83-year existence of Social Security.
+Like this doctor, one in three politicians (if not fewer) understands the big picture, few constituents will listen (they want more prescriptions/government programs), and even fewer are willing to make the necessary changes (less government, not more), so our politicians keep offering more prescriptions (such as healthcare for all--no pun intended) or simply tweak the medications we are currently taking, such as the 50+ changes in the 83-year existence of Social Security.

 It requires an understanding of human nature and restoring correct "functional medicine" to our national government to refurbish our social, political and economic health.
 It requires a courageous and honest doctor willing to tell the patient what they need to do to change, not the other way around.
 Many social problems have been created by the government.
 More government is not the fix.
 Government solutions have been the ill-prescribed medication that has caused more problems than it has solved.
 Like the body is able to heal itself with proper nutrition and less man-made drugs, our society can be healed with proper nutrition and less government.
 Understanding the direction needed to heal our nation is the leadership I promise to provide.